digital-asset/daml-katacoda/fundamental-concepts/choices-role-pattern/2_api_to_choices.md

 ![choice_return_type](assets/choice_return_type.png)

-The DAML ecosystem makes this choice available as an API call.
+The Daml ecosystem makes this choice available as an API call.
 For example on the JSON API this choice can be called by the `v1/exercise` [endpoint](https://docs.daml.com/json-api/index.html#id2) .
 The call takes as arguments the `User:User` template identifier, the contract ID and the choice arguments `sender` and `content`.
 And the call will return the contract ID of the created `Message`